tytydraco/yessleep/out/Theres_a_cloud_over_my_town_its_been_there_for_17_years.md

 So yeah.
 I'm on my bed.
 Typing this out.
-I had a good night's sleep and I calling in sick today because I need to figure this out.
+I had a good night's sleep and I'm calling in sick today because I need to figure this out.
 Does anyone have information regarding where I could be.
 What's happening.
 And why only I seem to be noticing?

 Please help me